A Guide to the Lunenburg County (Va.) Free Negro and Slave Records, 1780-1868

 Preferred Citation

 Lunenburg County (Va.)
-Free Negro and Slave Records, 1780-1868.
+Free and Enslaved Records, 1802-1865.
 Local government records collection, Lunenburg County Court Records.
 The Library of Virginia, Richmond, Virginia 23219.

 Acquisition Information

-These items came to the Library of Virginia in transfers of court papers from Lunenburg County including accesion 42852.
+These records came to the Library of Virginia in transfers of court papers from Lunenburg County in 2006 under accession 42852 and in an undated accession.

 Historical Information

-The General Assembly of Virginia passed a law as early as July 1, 1861, calling for the enrollment of free negroes to work in the public service.
-From 1862 to 1863, at the request of the president of the Confederate States, the General Assembly passed three more laws that requisitioned slaves to work on fortifications and other works of the public defense.
-Each county and city were alloted a certain number of slaves that had to be provided to the government under the requisition.
+These records include requisition lists filed in local courts and payroll records of the Virginia Engineer Department.
+Virginia enacted legislation as early as July 1, 1861 during the Civil War to requisition enslaved and free Black people to work on military fortifications and other defensive works around the commonwealth.
+From 1862 to 1863, at the request of the president of the Confederate States, the General Assembly passed three more laws that requisitioned enslaved laborers to work on fortifications and other works of the defense.
+Each county and city were given a certain number of enslaved laborers that had to be provided to the government under the requisition act.
+Payroll records of the Engineer Department include payrolls of enslaved people that worked on fortifications and other defenses as the result of an 1861 Act of Assembly calling for defense of the Commonwealth.

 Scope and Content